rotkehlxen/suncal/README.md

 If any of the checks fail, the PR will not be accepted.
 If you add a function/class, you also add a corresponding test.

-# Dependencies
+# Main Dependencies

-## astral
+## skyfield
-This package calculates various sun and moon parameters for specified locations and dates.
-It has an inbuilt database that contains longitude, latitude and timezones for the big cities in the world.
+Our calculations of sun and moon events are based on [skyfield](https://rhodesmill.org/skyfield/).

-## google-api-python-client, google-auth-httplib2, google-auth-oauthlib
+## google-api-python-client, google-auth-oauthlib, google
-Tools for communication with google api and authentication flow.
+Tools for communication with the google api and authentication flow.

 ## pydantic
 Data validation and settings management using python type annotations.